sdsc-training/webinars/introduction-to-running-jobs-on-comet/running-jobs.md

 [mthomas@comet-ln3:~] which mpirun
 /usr/bin/which: no mpirun in (/opt/gnu/gcc/bin:usr/local/bin……..)
 ```

 Next, we want to change the module environment so we can do MPI work.
 For this we need to clear out the GPU/CUDA environment and load in the INTEL compilers.
 The script for this is shown below:
 ```
 [comet-ln3:~] cat loadintelenv.sh
+#!/bin/bash
+source /etc/profile.d/modules.sh
 module purge
 module load gnutools
 module load intel mvapich2_ib
 ```

-After running the script, we see that the modules no longer include and CUDA:
+After running the script, we see that the modules no longer include and CUDA commands, but the MPI commands like <b>`mpicc`</b> exist:
 ```
 [comet-ln3:~] source loadintelenv.sh
 [comet-ln3:~] module list
 Currently Loaded Modulefiles:
   1) gnutools/2.69  2) intel/2013_sp1.2.144 3) mvapich2_ib/2.1
-[mthomas@comet-ln3:~] which mpirun
+[mthomas@comet-ln3:~] which mpicc
-/opt/mvapich2/intel/ib/bin/mpirun
+/opt/mvapich2/intel/ib/bin/mpicc
 [mthomas@comet-ln3:~] which nvcc
 /usr/bin/which: no nvcc in (/opt/gnu/gcc/bin:usr/local/bin……..)
 ```